Michael1388/ASP.NET-CMS-Web-Project/README.md

 # ASP.NET MVC Web Project

 ## Introduction
-Overview of my two-week internship with Prosper IT Consulting.
+An overview of my two-week internship with Prosper IT Consulting;

 Here I participated in the building out of an ASP.NET MVC and Entity Framework content management service (aka CMS) website.